Periodontal ligament stem cells

-Periodontal ligament stem cells are stem cells found near the periodontal ligament of the teeth.
+Periodontal ligament stem cells or periodontal membrane stem cells are stem cells found near the periodontal ligament of the teeth.
+These cells have shown potential in the regeneration of not only the periodontal complex but also other dental and non-dental tissues.
 They are involved in adult regeneration of the periodontal ligament, alveolar bone, and cementum.
 The cells are known to express STRO-1 and CD146 proteins.

+Periodontal ligament stem cells play a role as progenitor cells.
+They are capable of generating into osteoblasts, cementoblasts, chondrocytes, and adipocytes.